Nanaimo2013/War-Thunder-Stats/README.md

-# War Thunder Stats Tracker
+# War Thunder Stats Tracker - Monorepo

-A comprehensive React application for tracking and analyzing War Thunder battle statistics.
-This tool allows players to parse battle logs, view detailed statistics, compare performance with other players, and manage their gaming data locally.
+A comprehensive full-stack application for tracking and analyzing War Thunder battle statistics.
+This monorepo contains the backend API, frontend client, and admin dashboard for managing War Thunder gaming data.

 ## Features